Congratulations to the Red Masquers, winners of

 The Duquesne University Red Masquers hopes through this brief narrative to impart some of its rich history as the oldest amateur theatre group in the city of Pittsburgh.

-Check out the Red Masquers' blog!
+Check out the Red Masquers' website, here!

 Are you interested in joining the Red Masquers?